ssokolen/canadianccv/README.md

 [CCV]: https://ccv-cvc.ca/indexresearcher-eng.frm

 ### Disclaimer
 I am in no way affiliated with the CCV Network or any funding agency.
 I created this project out of a personal preference to keep local records in a text format.
-I cannot guarantee that the generated xml files will not break something so please back up your existing CV and use this package at your own risk.
+I cannot guarantee that the generated XML files will not break something so please back up your existing CV and use this package at your own risk.

 ### Data source
 The package uses publically available XML schemas from the [CCV website], so the XML definitions should be relatively sound.